kalzaf50/integrating-reality-game/README.md

 ## Instructions

+1. Install dependencies (python/requirements.txt)
-1. run python/hand_detection.py
+2. Run python/hand_detection.py
-2. Make sure your webcam is on and your hand is visible.
+3. Make sure your webcam is on and your hand is visible.
-3. Open Godot and open the project (godot/project.godot).
+4. Open Godot and open the project (godot/project.godot).
-4. Follow the in-game tutorial for guidance.
+5. Follow the in-game tutorial for guidance.
-5. Enjoy!
+6. Enjoy!